The 2 DSO Calculation Formulas: Which One to Choose?

 That’s it!
 You’ve calculated your DSO: 82 days is the time it takes to convert your invoices into cash.

-Benefits of Using the Countback Method for Your DSO.
+Benefits of the Countback Method to Calculate DSO

 This days sales outstanding formula is more complex but more accurate too.
 That’s why most CFOs and finance professionals use this method to calculate their company’s DSO and that’s why you should use it too.